Two billion Covid vaccine doses given in India, government says

 Hundreds of corpses were found floating in the river Ganges and discovered buried along its banks in the northern state of Uttar Pradesh.

 The Modi administration claims the nation has officially recorded 525,709 deaths since the onset of the pandemic.
-However, the World Health Organisation (WHO) in its report suggested India underreported its deaths by some 3.5 million.
+However, the World Health Organisation in its report suggested India underreported its deaths by some 3.5 million.

 Delhi refuted the report, objecting to the methodology adopted to conduct the exercise.